lixmal/keepass4web/README.md

     > sudo cat /proc/sys/kernel/shmall
 - Limits of kernel keyring apply
-- Because right now all cached databases are seralised and deserialised together, more *simultaneously active* users will make fetching the database from IPC slower for every user.
+- Right now all cached databases are seralised and deserialised together.
+This means more *simultaneously active* users will make fetching databases from IPC slower for every user.
 A better approach would be using one shared segment per user, which would make one roundtrip perpetual

 ## BUGS / CAVEATS / TODO